 Experts now know more about the signs and symptoms of ADHD.

 In 2013, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is the handbook medical professionals use to diagnose mental health conditions, broadened the criteria for diagnosing ADHD.
 That’s when the three more inclusive subtypes of ADHD (predominantly inattentive type, predominantly hyperactive-impulsive type, and combined type) were introduced, according to a report published in the journal Neuropsychiatry.
-The DSM-5 also reduced the number of symptoms required for adolescents and adults to be diagnosed, upped the age of first symptom onset requirement (or the age when symptoms of ADHD first begin) from 7 to 12, changed the severity of the symptoms from “clinically significant” to “[reducing] the quality of social, academic or occupational functioning,” and made a few other tweaks that make the barrier to getting a diagnosis less strict overall, per that same report.
+The DSM-5 also reduced the number of symptoms required for adolescents and adults to be diagnosed, upped the age of first symptom onset requirement (or the age when symptoms of ADHD first begin) from 7 to 12, changed the severity of the symptoms from “clinically significant” to “[reducing] the quality of social, academic or occupational functioning,” and made a few other tweaks that make the barrier to getting an ADHD diagnosis less strict overall, per that same report.

 Those changes have been especially helpful for identifying ADHD in women and people of color, since earlier diagnostic criteria and ideas about the condition were centered around white, hyperactive young boys, explains Michelle Frank, PsyD, clinical psychologist and author of A Radical Guide for Women with ADHD.
 Since the criteria has broadened, adults who experienced symptoms of inattention (like failure to follow through on tasks or difficulty staying organized) but didn’t necessarily fit the (more limited) mold for ADHD growing up are now realizing they might actually have the condition after all.

 ADHD TikTok exists.